 The locking mechanism may need to be adjusted so it closes tighter, or it could also be a problem with the weather stripping; both are fairly easy to deal with and might save you a lot of money.

 Airtight homes are great for keeping heat in, but that leaves all the indoor air pressure aiming for the any hole, no matter how small.
 In some cases (particularly well-sealed bungalows due to the stack effect*) interior warm air is forced out through door locks, and they can freeze up.

 *The stack effect is the natural and unavoidable exchange of air that happens in any building, as warm air exerts pressure and leaks out at the higher levels of your home, and cold air is drawn in at lower levels to replace it.
 It is the moisture in the warm air leaking out that condenses and can cause ice.

-Solutions: Again, lower indoor humidity will help alleviate the problem of frozen door locks.
+Solutions: Again, a lower indoor humidity will help alleviate the problem of frozen door locks.
 Aside from that, graphite powder is the perfect lubricant for door locks and is available at most hardware stores.
-With minimal skills and a screwdriver you can in most cases take the handle off and lubricate it in only a few minutes.
-You could also try sticking a mitt over the outside handle on really cold nights to keep it a bit warmer, that works well for me.
+With minimal skills and a screwdriver you can, in most cases, remove the handle and lubricate it in only a few minutes.
+You could also try sticking a mitt over the outside handle on really cold nights to keep it a bit warmer; that works well for me.